cartesi/docs/cartesi-rollups/quickstart.md

 Replace placeholders like `<InputBoxAddress>`, `<DAppAddress>`, `<EncodedPayload>`, and `<MNEMONIC>` with the actual addresses, payload, and mnemonic for your specific use case.

-You can obtain the relevant addresses by running `sunodo address-book`.
+You can obtain the relevant addresses by running `cartesi address-book`.

 ### Using a custom web interface